-You can claim income support over the phone using the Jobcentre Plus enquiry line .
+You can claim income support over the phone using the Jobcentre Plus enquiry line (see further help and information on page five).
 You can also download the form online, but you’ll need to print it out and post it – it cannot be emailed.
 You will need your national insurance number, bank details, information about your housing costs and any income, savings or capital.

 An initial interview will be arranged at a local Jobcentre Plus.
 At this interview, an adviser will check your claim form and gather any extra information they need.